 What are the Different Sales Pipeline Stages?

-The names and number of stages in a sales pipeline may vary from company to company and how they decide to set it up in their Customer Relationship Management (CRM) software to track the buyer’s journey.
+a woman sitting in front of her open laptopThe names and number of stages in a sales pipeline may vary from company to company and by leader to leader.
+How they decide to set it up in their Customer Relationship Management (CRM) software to track the buyer’s journey through the sales funnel is negotiable.

 You can segment your sales pipeline and plan your sales activities in a variety of ways.
-And although it can be confusing at times, the following is a list of some common sales pipeline stages.
-The goal with this is to standardize your sales process as much as possible to be able to create a sales pipeline template of sorts for your entire sales team to follow – without fail.
-It’s also important to note, if you have multiple buyer personas, you’ll want to create a unique approach for each of your sales pipelines.
+Although it can be confusing at times, the following is a list of some common sales pipeline stages.
+The goal with this is to standardize your sales process as much as possible to be able to create a set of stages for the sales pipeline that your entire sales team can follow.

 • Budget: Do they have a budget to spend on this solution?